caltechlibrary/cell-atlas/README.md

 Contributing
 ------------

-You can submit change requests using the pencil icon on any book page, or submit a pull request through GitHub.
+You can submit change requests by submitting a pull request through GitHub.

 License